 Edgewood has several kinds of biotic habitats, which explains its rich wildflower diversity.
 I particularly enjoyed the patches of a purple wildflower known as owl’s clover, plus the large blue bush lupines that I found in the midway part of the park.
 Five loop trails wind through the park.
 In the cool oak woodland forests there are lush showings of miner’s lettuce and various ferns.

 Making the acquaintance of the rich wildflower heritage of the extended Bay Area can provide you with one more reason as to why you enjoy living in or traveling to Northern California.
-The spring wildflower show flourishes from mid-March to mid-April, with a cast of thousands.
+The spring wildflower show flourishes from mid-March to mid-May, with a cast of thousands.
 An exuberance is especially apparent if the winter rainfall has been heavy.

 Bay Area Wildflower Travels: If You Go

 For a quick reference on the reported areas, here are some links: